In this blog post, I will be sharing a few ways by which you can re-design Education and find your passion.

 It’s a great way to gain hands-on experience and knowledge while collaborating with other students.
 Additionally, it helps students sharpen their skills.

-When students interact with each other and discuss things beyond the classroom, it develops passion and interest in learning new things.
+When students interact and discuss things beyond the classroom, it develops passion and interest in learning new things.

-There are numerous benefits of makerspace in schools, colleges, and universities.
-Here are a few of them.
+There are numerous benefits of makerspace in schools, colleges, and universities, and here are a few of them.

 - It promotes critical thinking skills among students.